dvoraka/av-service/performance.md

 ### Commits

-Insert one document and commit after.
+Inserts one document and commit after.
+Runs in a loop.

 With **empty** collection.